po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/06-Stu_Reverse_APIs/README.md

-# Reverse API calls
+# 📐 Add Comments to Implementation of Different Request Methods

-In this activity, you will work with a partner to reverse engineer the code to different technologies to call APIs.
+Work with a partner to add comments describing the functionality of the code found in [Unsolved/assets/js/script.js](./Unsolved/assets/js/script.js).

-## Instructions

- Be sure to work with your partner!

-* Open the [index.html](Unsolved/index.html) file in your browser.

-  * Open up Chrome DevTools to the console.

-  * Examine the differences between three responses in the console.

-* Open [script.js](./assets/js/script.js) to examine the code.

-  * Comment on the differences between the 3 methods to return an API call.

-  * Comment on the differences on the format of the data that was returned.

-## 💡 Hint(s)

-* Look at how each method is making a request and how they get a response.
+---

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * Whenever we do a fetch request, it goes through the DNS system.
 What is DNS?

-* Use [Google](https://www.google.com) or another search engine to answer the above.
+Use [Google](https://www.google.com) or another search engine to research this.

+---
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.